Special Course: Presentations

 Description of Project: The students will be required to attend an orientation, complete a back ground check and TB test.
 Students will present to residents on topics such as, healthy fast food choices, cooking when you are a diabetic and/or how to quit smoking.

 Contact: Kristin Annen (Social Worker) and Crystal Hoecherl (School Nurse)

 Phone: (414) 304-6800

 Address: 1017 N. 12th Street

 Description of Agency: Wisconsin Conservatory of Life Long Learning is a K-12 year round MPS School.
 The mission of WCLL is to develop children, who are diverse in cultural and ethnic backgrounds, ability levels and learning styles, into caring individuals and responsible citizens.
 WCLL provides quality education through a cooperative relationship of home, school and community.
 It is their goal to empower students to meet the global challenges of today and realize the dreams of tomorrow.
 WCCL is conveniently located just north of Aurora Sinai Hospital on 12th Street and is an easy walk from Marquette’s campus.

 Population: A variety of students in grades K4-12 with diverse cultural and ethnic backgrounds, ability levels and learning styles.

-Description of Project: Students will work with the school social worker to develop a health promotion project for the students.
+Description of Project: Students will work with the school social worker and the school nurse to develop a health promotion project for the students.
 Please email both Kristin Annen and Crystal Hoecherl to set up the initial meeting.